List of BoJack Horseman characters: Beatrice Horseman

-Beatrice Elizabeth Horseman (née Sugarman) voiced by Wendie Malick; was a horse who was BoJack's neglectful, verbally abusive mother.
+Beatrice Elizabeth Horseman (née Sugarman) (voiced by Wendie Malick); was a horse who was BoJack's neglectful, verbally abusive mother.
 Heiress to the Sugarman sugar cube fortune, she primarily appears in flashbacks of BoJack's childhood and young adult life.
 In "Brand New Couch", Beatrice calls up BoJack to tell him she read the book about him and concedes that he was born "broken".
 In "The Old Sugarman Place", it is revealed that Beatrice's family had a summer home in Michigan when she was a child, and that she had an older brother named Crackerjack, who died in World War II.
 Her childhood was marked by cruel treatment from family and peers alike, hardening and embittering her personality.
 While seen as a liberal, Barnard-educated college graduate concerned with the civil rights movement, she soon becomes bitter and jaded after making the poor choice to romantically involve herself with Butterscotch Horseman.
 After becoming impregnated by Butterscotch, Beatrice decides to marry him and move to San Francisco, California, where she becomes resentful of BoJack, blaming him for her dissatisfaction in her life.
 She begins to suffer from dementia and after an incident at her nursing home, she moves in with BoJack and Hollyhock.
 However, after BoJack realizes Beatrice has been drugging Hollyhock (to make her lose weight), BoJack kicks her out of his house to put her into an even worse nursing home and makes clear he no longer wants her in his life.
 In the episode "Free Churro", it is revealed that Beatrice has died at the age of 80 years old, as BoJack is delivering a eulogy to her throughout the episode.
-She makes a final appearance as a part of BoJack's hallucination in the episode "The View from Halfway Down", as one of the several deceased people from BoJack's past whom he sees after he almost committed suicide.
+She makes a final appearance as a part of BoJack's hallucination in the episode "The View from Halfway Down", as one of the several deceased people from BoJack's past whom he sees after he almost died by suicide.